gautamkrishnar/Openbooks/README.md

 An online repo to share books.
 Created in the loving memory of the internet's own boy Aaron swartz, on his birthday.
 ![Aaron Swartz](http://i.imgur.com/gSoXS2q.jpg)
 ### Who we are?
-We are a group of open data lovers, united to share knowledge...
+We are a group of open data lovers, united to share knowledge.
 ### Join the revolution
 If you have any books with you, join the open data revolution by submitting a new pull request.